ibexa/documentation-developer/docs/migrating/common_issues.md

 the first time article is published (upon creation).
 It only happens after the article is edited and published.

 If this error occurs use the console command below.
-It will clean up redundant relations rows:
+It will clean up redundant Relations rows:

 ```
 php bin/console ezpublish:update:legacy_storage_clean_up_relation_type_eq_zero
 ```
 The command can be executed in two modes:

-- list / dry-run - prints table with all corrupted relations that will be deleted (to be executed first)
+- list / dry-run - prints table with all corrupted Relations that will be deleted (to be executed first)
 - fix - executes clean up

 You can read more about this issue here: [EZP-27254](https://jira.ez.no/browse/EZP-27254)